AngeliqueMarachev/around-express/README.md

 ## Plan on improving the project

-This project will be linked to the front-end in the following sprint.
+This project will be linked to the front-end in a future sprint.